CHAPTER 2 - PROTEIN STRUCTURE

 Figure: Quaternary structure (4 chains of hemoglobin - Image made with VMD)

-2o Structure: The percent and type of secondary structure can be determined using circular dichroism (CD) spectroscopy.
-(The links below come from an animated tutorial on Electromagnetic Waves and Circular Dichroism by András Szilágyi ) In this method, right and left circularly polarized light illuminates a protein, which, since it is made of all L-amino acids, is chiral.
+The percent and type of secondary structure can be determined using circular dichroism (CD) spectroscopy.
+(The links below come from an animated tutorial on Electromagnetic Waves and Circular Dichroism by Andr�s Szil�gyi ) In this method, right and left circularly polarized light illuminates a protein, which, since it is made of all L-amino acids, is chiral.
 (The mirror image would be a protein of the same sequence made of D-amino acids.)
-Circularly polarized light can be made when plane polarized light meet out of phase.
-If R and L circularly polarized light is passed through an optically inactive medium and if they have the same amplitude and frequency, the two waves combine (vectorially) to produce plane polarized light.
+Circularly polarized light can be made when plane polarized light of the same amplitude and wavelength meet out of phase.
+If R and L circularly polarized light of the same wavelength and amplitude are passed through an optically inactive medium, the two waves combine (vectorially) to produce plane polarized light.
 Optical activity is observed only when the environment in which a transition occurs is asymmetric.

-The peptide (amide) bond absorbs UV light in the range of 180 to 230 nm (far-UV range) so this region of the spectra give information about the protein backbone, and more specifically, the secondary structure of the protein.
-The main transitions are n --> p * at 220 nm and p --> p * at 190 nm.
-There is a little contribution from aromatic amino acid side chains but it is small given the large number of peptide bonds.
 The peptide bonds in a protein's asymmetric environment will absorb this range of light (promoting electrons to higher energy levels).
 In different secondary structures , the peptide bond electrons will absorb right and left circularly polarized light differently (for example, they have different molar absorptivities).
 Hence a, b and random coil structures all have distinguishable far UV CD spectra.

 If the chiral molecules also have a different index of refraction for R and L circularly polarized light, an added net effect is rotation of the angle of the ellipitically of the polarized light.
 The far-UV CD spectrum of the protein is sensitive to the main chain conformation.
 The CD spectra of alpha and beta secondary structure are shown in the figure below.